CodeYourFuture/syllabus/docs/guides/marking-guide.md

 ### Coding Standards

-All code written by Students at CodeYourFuture should follow our [Coding Standard](./coding-standards) guidelines.
+All code written by Trainees at CodeYourFuture should follow our [Coding Standard](./coding-standards) guidelines.

 These guidelines are based on ones used in industry.

 Guidelines are important in big organisations so that everyone writes code in the same way across a large application.
-It's important that students get used to writing in a consistent style early on.
+It's important that trainees get used to writing in a consistent style early on.

 #### More Reading